 These platforms also have a dedicated taxi rank, so when taking a taxi to Victoria station, tell the driver if you want to take the Gatwick Express.

-The Gatwick Express now also provides a faster rail link between the airport and Brighton than the alternative Thamesklink services, hence a typically higher ticket price, but the journey time difference can be as little as 3 minutes.
+The Gatwick Express now also provides a faster rail link between the airport and Brighton than the alternative Thamesklink services, but the journey time difference can be as little as 3 minutes.

 These trains to Reading also call in Guilford; and they reverse direction on departure from Redhill.